xetys/stytex.de/source/_posts/2016-03-25-jhipster3-microservice-tutorial.markdown

 I have skipped the tests, because I expierenced some issues in this phase using the frontend test frameworks...

 Now we got all our applications ready.
 But we need more of the microservice ecosystem to start it right off.
-At a very minimum we do need a JHipster Registry", a service discovery and configuration server.
-We could check it out from their GitHub and run the registry and all three services each in a terminal.
+At a very minimum we need a JHipster Registry", a service discovery and configuration server.
+We could check it out from their [GitHub](https://github.com/jhipster/jhipster-registry) and run the registry and all three services each in a terminal.
 Since the ports are unique, this will give us a possible (and sometimes very comfortable) option, to test your application.

 ### Using Docker Compose to start the cloud
 But there is the more elegant way using docker.
 Docker provides lightweight virtual machines called "containers".
 A container may consists of an entire OS like ubuntu or CentOS, but fully running on its hosts kernel.
 So you can isolate complete environments inside a single docker image and starting your application on them.

-This is not only very usefull during development, you can also deploy these images in production.
+This is not just very usefull during development, you can also deploy these images in production.

-A very powerful tool is Docker Compose, which configures several containers at once and start them together, wiring things like network and shared volumes in a single YAML.
+A very powerful tool is Docker Compose, which configures several docker containers at once and start them together, wiring things like network and shared volumes, which can be configured in a single YAML.

 Long text, quick solution: